 At the same time, I saw this as unthinkable.
 How could this happen?
 These are my parents.
 Moms are not supposed to be wrong and Dads are supposed to know everything.
 These are the first role models that we have in our life.
 And at first, I saw things with contempt.
 At first, I would be angry because as I saw this, parents are not allowed to have flaws.

 This is not to say that there are no good memories.
 No, this would be dishonest and in all honesty, there were good times.
 There were great times.
 But there were tough times.
 There were troubled times and times when people said mean things out of anger.

 I have pictures of both my Mother and Father.
 I have pictures of them from when they were younger and before they met or knew each other.
 I have pictures from when my Father was young and in the military.
-I would look at them; my old black and white photos and I would wonder about him.
+I would look at my old black and white photos and wonder about him.
 I wondered if The Old Man knew what was about to happen.
 Why did he marry someone else before meeting my Mother.
 Did he know this marriage would go wrong?
-Did he know about the fights that would come from this or the pain that would follow.
+Did he know about the fights that would come from this or the pain that would follow?

 Did someone tell him, “Don’t do it” or “Don’t go.”